SherG/cool-iron/blog/amazon-style-shouraboura.md

 * Creative use of QR codes paired to in-store shopping app to (a) Find alternative style recommendations and reviews and (b) Tap to have items automatically delivered to fitting room
 * Interactive screens in fitting rooms to request auto-delivery of different sizes, call for a stylist, or view related recommendations.
 * Use of single display items rather than racks and shelves of clothing.
 Inventory is kept off-floor and delivered directly to fitting rooms via micro-robotics.
-(Amazon says delivery is via "advanced technologies and processes used in Amazon fulfillment centers.")
 * Use of the above to develop stores with small footprints and labor requirements and better customer experience
 * Touchless self-checkout (Hointer used an app, Amazon Style will use palm-based biometrics.)